DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

     </bean>
 ```

 Now this metadata field can be used to create a mapping.
-To add a mapping for the "dc.title" field declared above, a new spring bean configuration of class *org.dspace.importer.external.metadatamapping.contributor.SimpleXpathMetadatumContributor* needs to be added.
+To add a mapping for the "dc.title" field declared above, a new spring bean configuration of a class class *org.dspace.importer.external.metadatamapping.contributor.MetadataContributor* needs to be added.
+This interface contains a type argument.
+The type needs to match the type used in the implementation of AbstractImportSourceService.
+The responsibility of each MetadataContributor implementation is to generate a set of metadata from the retrieved document.
+How it does that is completely opaque to the AbstractImportSourceService but it is assumed that only one entity (i.e. item)  is fed to the metadatum contributor.

+For example ```java  SimpleXpathMetadatumContributor implements MetadataContributor<OMElement>``` can parse a fragment of xml and generate one or more metadata values.

 This bean expects 2 property values:

 - field: A reference to the configured spring bean of the DSpace metadata field. e.g. the "dc.title" bean declared above.
 - query: The xpath expression used to select the record value returned by the remote source.